The-Wishlist-Co/shopify-integration/docs/index.md

 - [[Logout]] — use this to log out of your wishlist account

 Follow any of the links above to get additional information about each menu item in the wishlist's administration interface.

+---

+## Not for general publication

+- [Questions and Issues](questions-and-issues.html) — Questions and issues for Matt and Shane